aritram1/learnJS/README.md

 ## Done
 These are some basic examples of different javascript snippets concernning code understanding of the language and its features.
-Currently the following topics are in progress :
+Currently the following topics are covered/in progress :
 - Scope/this/Closures
+- Everything is an object (Call/Apply/Bind and Usages)
 - Patterns in Javascript (constructor based/prototypal)
-- Understanding prototype and use it in Inheritance
+- Prototypal Inheritance
 - Event Propagation (Basic)
+- Promises
-- AJAX requests
+- AJAX requests(XMLhttpReq and fetch API)

 ## To be done
-- Everything is an object (Call/Apply/Bind and Usages)
 - Currying
 - Callback, Asynchronous functions
-- Promise, Async await
+- Async await
 - File I/O operations
 - More on Webservices (Http/Rest) requests